wensheng/wensheng.github.io/_posts/2017-05-18-stream-from-raspberrypi.md

  ! rtmpsink location="rtmp://yourstreamserver/live/pi"
 ```

 The stream from this method has much lower delay compared with method 3.
 It's still much slower than method 1 and 2.
-But method 3 and 4 output RTMP streams which can be viewed in a browser (using for example JWPlayer).
+This is because it send stream to a RTMP server, you request stream from the server, In method 1/2, the stream is sent directly to you from RPi.
+The streams from method 3/4 can be viewed in a browser (using for example JWPlayer), while the streams from method 1/2 can't.